For a review of the pathology of FTD read this paper from our team and their collaboration with the Queen Square Brain Bank.

 For tau the subtypes are called :

 - Pick’s disease

 - argyrophilic grain disease or AGD

 - the pathology seen in people with mutations in the MAPT or tau gene

 The non-tau forms of FTLD used to be called FTLD-U or ubiquitin-positive, tau-negative pathology.
 The majority of this group are those with TDP-43 pathology who are subdivided into:

-- Type A – including those with progranulin mutations and some people with C9orf72 expansions
+- type A – including those with GRN mutations and some people with C9orf72 expansions

 Subtypes of FTLD-FUS are: